huggingface/blog/pycharm-integration.md

 ![code_snippet_screenshot](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/pycharm-integration/code_snippet_screenshot.png)
 Your office cybersecurity person might complain about you copying a chunk of random text from the internet and running it without even reading all of it, but if that happens just call them a nerd and continue regardless.
 And behold: We now have a working model that can happily chat about images - in this case, it reads and comments on screenshots of a Microsoft slide deck.
 Feel free to play around with this example.
 Try your own chat, or your own images.
 Once you get it working, simply wrap this code into a class and it’s ready to go in your app.
 We just got state of the art open-source machine learning in ten minutes without even opening a web browser.

+> [!TIP]
-(Tip: These models can be large!
+> These models can be large!
 If you’re getting memory errors, try using a GPU with more memory, or try reducing the 20 in the sample code.
-You can also remove device_map="cuda" to put the model in CPU memory instead, at the cost of speed)
+You can also remove device_map="cuda" to put the model in CPU memory instead, at the cost of speed.

 ## Instant Model Cards